parthak314/Lab4-Team5/Lab_4.md

 <p align="center"> <img src="images/microarchitecture.jpg" /> </p><br>

->Discuss among yourselves why the WRITE port of the Register File must be synchrous to the clock signal.
+>Discuss among yourselves why the WRITE port of the Register File must be synchronous to the clock signal.

 ___